Raghu-Raman/MapReduceLog/README.md

 #### Job 4
 The job-4 deals with obtaining the length of the longest string for a given log message with injected string pattern.
 ## Implementaion
 Create the main class with all the job configurations with.
 Each job configuration is given with a specific task.
 The task will define the behaviour of the mappers and reducers in the job.
 The ``` application.conf ``` will contain all the input parameters and all the necessary input configurations for all the jobs.
+The ``` logback.xml``` file will help us logging the details of the programs.
+#### Mapper class - Reducer class
+This will give us the distribution of the injected patterns for each log message.

+#### Mapper1 class - Reducer1 class
+This will give us the distribution of the injected patterns for ``` ERROR``` log message for a pre-defined time interval.
+This will be part 1 of the job-2

+#### Mapper4 class - Reducer4 class
+This will give us sorting of the output from the ``` Reducer1``` class.
+Thus completing the second part of the job-2.

+#### Mapper2 class - Reducer2 class
+The mapper will process the input to identify the messages with injected string pattern and add 1 as a value for it.
+The reducer will give the total sum of all the injected string pattern for all log messages.

+#### Mapper3 class - Reducer3 class
+The mapper will count the length of all the string pattern for each log message and create set of key value pairs.
+The reducer will reduce the values to obtain the maximum length.
+Z